Jan Morris

 Catharine Jan Morris (born James Humphry Morris; 2 October 1926 – 20 November 2020) was a Welsh historian, author and travel writer.
 She was known particularly for the Pax Britannica trilogy (1968–1978), a history of the British Empire, and for portraits of cities, including Oxford, Venice, Trieste, Hong Kong and New York City.
-She published under her birth name, James, until 1972, when she had gender reassignment surgery after transitioning from male to female.
+She published under her birth name until 1972, when she had gender reassignment surgery, transitioning from male to female.

 Morris was a member of the 1953 British Mount Everest expedition, which made the first ever confirmed ascent of the mountain.
 She was the only journalist to accompany the expedition, climbing with the team to a camp at 22,000 feet, and using a prearranged code to send news of the successful ascent, which was announced in The Times on the day of Queen Elizabeth II's coronation, 2 June 1953.

 Background and education

 Morris was born in Clevedon, Somerset, on 2 October 1926.
 She was the youngest of three children of Walter Henry Morris (died 1938), an engineer from Monmouth, Wales, who never fully recovered after being gassed in the First World War.
 Her mother, née Enid Payne, was an English church organist who trained as a concert pianist at the Leipzig Conservatory.
 Enid was a well-known recitalist in the early days of broadcasting in south Wales and the west of England.
 Morris's elder brothers Gareth (1920–2007) and Christopher (1922–2014) both achieved distinction, as a flautist and as an organist and music publisher for the Oxford University Press, respectively.

 Morris was a chorister in the choir of Christ Church Cathedral, Oxford, while boarding at Christ Church Cathedral School, then went on to study at Lancing College, returning to Christ Church, Oxford, as an undergraduate, and taking a second-class honours BA in 1951, which was promoted to the customary Oxford MA in 1961.
 While at Lancing, aged 16, Morris made a start in journalism, reporting for Western Daily Press, and while an Oxford student wrote for Cherwell, the university's student newspaper.
 Despite being born and largely raised in England, Morris always identified as Welsh.